Santhoshathil Kalavaram: Production

 Santhoshathil Kalavaram, directed by Kranthi Prasad in her directorial debut, features technicians and artistes from seven different industries, including cinematographer Paulius Kontijevas from Hollywood.
-A major portion of the film happens in the forest and he wanted to capture the sounds of nature in its purest form; so he roped in English Vinglish and Dhrishyam-fame sound designer Arun Varma.
+A major portion of the film happens in the forest and he wanted to capture the sounds of nature in its purest form; so he roped in English Vinglish and Drishyam-fame sound designer Arun Varma.